OzanYasin/git-and-github-bootcamp/README.md

 - Master/main branch won't contain broken code (or at least, it won't unless someone messes up)

 > In conclusion, feature branches is much better option than centralized workflow to work with collaborators.

+## Feature Branch Naming

+There are many different approaches for naming feature branches.
+Often you'll see branch names that include slashes like **bug/fix-scroll** or **feature/login-form** or **feat/button/enable-pointer-events**

+Specific teams and projects usually have their own branch naming conventions.
+To keep these slides simple and concise, I'm just going to ignore those best-practices for now.